anthonylouisburns/icontent/README.md

 These varaibles are than used inside of the templates, the links variable is used in the sideleft.html template, and css, and sideleft are used in the icontent.tpl

+####Brazil example
+The Brazil example overrides the config.py with the brazil.py script, and adds and additonal brazil.css style sheet which themes the colors to those of the Brazilian flag.

+brazil.py changes the template to brazil.tpl, brazil.tpl adds a Brazil header